Involving the next generation of scientists and physicians in our work is important to us.

 Alyssa Ong

-Alyssa Ong has plans for medical school, and worked with Chris during high school.
+Alyssa Ong is a second-year medical student at the University of Washington School of Medicine.
 She is helping lead the Kidney Cancer Screening study — a survey of nephrology providers in the US, Australia and New Zealand that assessed current kidney cancer screening practices and views of possible kidney cancer screening guidelines.

 Despite higher risks, there are no kidney cancer screening guidelines in patients with chronic kidney disease and end-stage kidney disease, including those on dialysis and with a kidney transplant.